PhantomInTheWire/Minerva/TechDoc.md

 2. **AI Interaction**
 - **Question Answering Agent**: Provides concise and relevant responses to user queries.(based on the lightRAG or LazyRag Approach, probably have to implement the whole thing in rust cause raw python implementations are performance bottlenecks)
 - **Quiz Generation Agent**: Designs customized quizzes based on user materials.
-- **Slide/Video Generation Agent**: Generates slides or video lectures tailored to specific topics.(slides must be generated using COMIC-ify service)
+- **Slide/Video Generation Agent**: Generates video lectures tailored to specific topics.
+The videos will be FIRESHIP style
 - **Flashcard Creation Agent**: Produces flashcards optimized for memorization.(same use comic-ify service)
 - **Roadmap Agent**: Creates personalized learning roadmaps and visually appealing mind maps.(must be created in three visual formats, MarkMap, excalidraw and mermaid)
 - **Mindmap Agent**: Creates mindmaps based on uploaded notes/resources.(same as roadmap 3 visuals)